cadjai/ocp4-day2-configuration-and-hardening/README.md

    - index_image_tag: The index tag if a dedicated index is being created for this operator.
 Note that there are operator sepcific variables not described here (see prometheus, elasticsearch for example of some of those variables).

+Variables for infranodes configuration
+- infranodes: The structure containing information about the various infrastructure nodes to add and configure.
+This is configured for AWS but can be adapted for any other cloud provider.
+  - aws_region: The AWS region the resource is to be provisioned in.
+  - aws_az: The AWS Availability Zone to to provision the node in.
+  - role: The Kubernetes role to apply to the node.
+Default to infra but can also be set to worker or any other string.
+  - type: The Kubernetes type to apply to the node.
+Default to infra but can also be set to worker or any other string.
+  - sg: The AWS security group to apply to the node once provisioned.
+It is assumed that the security group already exists.
+Default to worker_sg since that is created at cluster deployment.
+  - profile: The AWS IAM profile to apply to the node once provisioned.
+It is assumed that the IAM profile already exists.
+Default to worker since that is created at cluster deployment.
+  - replica_count: The number of node to provision.
+Default to 1 given that we are provisioning a node per AZ.
+  - block_size: The size of the root partition for the RHCOS instance .
+Default to 120 GB.
+  - volume_type: The type of persistence volume to use to support infrastructure resource persistence.
+Default to gp2.
+- relocate_ingress_controller: Indicates whether to move Ingress Controller from currently deployed worker nodes to the new infra nodes.
+Default to true.
+- relocate_image_registry: Indicates whether to move internal Image registry from currently deployed worker nodes to the new infra nodes.
+Default to true.
+- relocate_monitoring: Indicates whether to move cluster monitoring components from currently deployed worker nodes to the new infra nodes.
+Default to true.
+- relocate_logging: Indicates whether to move cluster logging components from currently deployed worker nodes to the new infra nodes.
+Default to true.

 Dependencies
 ------------
 This role uses the https://github.com/cadjai/config-OpenShift-Lifecycle-Manager-Disconnected.git role to configure the disconnected OLM.